unfoldingWord-dev/electron/docs/development/Electronite/WindowsBuildNotes.md

 - Configured my VM using these notes as a reference:
   - https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md#visual-studio
   - https://github.com/unfoldingWord/electronite/blob/v17.3.1-graphite/docs/development/build-instructions-windows.md
-- Make sure the VM has a lot of disk space - I ran out of disk space with 120GB of storage configured.
-Rather than starting over with a new VM.
-I added a second Virtual Hard Drive with 100GB and then used that drive for the builds.
+- Make sure the VM has a lot of disk space - I configured with 220GB of storage.
 - Make sure to add exception to the build folder for Windows defender, or it will delete a couple of the build files.
 - Add to git support for long file names: `git config --system core.longpaths true`
 - Installed VS 2019 Community edition and Windows SDK 10.0.19041.0.